JS80P

 Type (TYPE)

 Select the chorus type.
-Different chorus types feature a different number of voices (ranging from 3 up to 7) which are arranged in various different positions in the stereo field (with regards to the WIDTH parameter as well), with various different loudness values, etc.
+Different chorus types feature a different number of voices (ranging from 3 up to 7) which are arranged in various different positions in the stereo field (with regards to the width parameter as well), with various different loudness values, etc.

 Delay Time (DEL)